wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 3. Likely a typo in Section 4.2, page 9, first column, "A histogram that has a single bin with a high count and all
    others 0 would have a high CV".
 I think in this case the CV will be zero?
+   **OK, it is not, this is to compute the CV of the height of the bars in the histogram, not the distribution
+     of every data point (subtle difference).
+The former will result in small CV if all bars are equally high.**

 This paper presents serverless workload characteristics on Microsoft Azure cloud environment, and proposes a hybrid, histogram-based caching policy for reducing cold starts.